As a rule, Rose Weasley had very little to do with Slytherin House.

 She looked at him suspiciously.
 "Who will you be with?"
-She, James, and Roxanne might be discriminating about their company, but Albus really took all of the interhouse cooperation stuff to heart.
-You could never tell what kind of people he'd be working with.
+She, James, and Roxanne might be discriminating about their company, but you could never tell what kind of people Albus would be working with.

 That meant Slytherins.
-She looked at him, exasperated.
 "See, this is why I ask."

-"Your mother would be very disappointed in you," he told her.
+"Your mother would be very disappointed in you."
 The expression on his face said that her mother was not the only one.

 She groaned.
 She hated it when he tried to guilt her.
 It usually worked.
 "Just tell me who."